DevExpress/devextreme-documentation/concepts/05 Widgets/Toast/05 Show and Hide the Toast/05 User Interaction.md

 Because the **Toast** is supposed to notify a user when something happens, it cannot be invoked from the UI.
 However, it may be hidden from the UI in many different ways.
-To decide which of them are available to the user, specify the following options.
+To decide which of them are available to the user, specify the following properties.

 <table class="dx-table">
     <tr>